bartoszgebarowski/Chrome-rock-band/README.md

 ### Responsiveness

-All pages were tested to support screen sizes from 360px and upwards.
+All pages were tested to support screen sizes from 320px and upwards.

 Steps to test:

 1. Open the browser and navigate to [Chrome Rock Band](https://bartoszgebarowski.github.io/chrome-rock-band/)
 1. Open the developer tools
 1. Set to dimensions to responsive
+1. Set the zoom to 50%
 1. Click the grey bar on the left in order to change the width

 Expected: